 All research proposals utilizing Human Subjects and/or Vertebrate Animals must conform to the NIH Human Subjects Research regulations and Animal use guidelines.
-The use of Human Subjects or Vertebrate Animals should be discussed with the User Facility staff prior to submitting an application.
+The use of Human Subjects or Vertebrate Animals should be discussed with the User Resource staff prior to submitting an application.
 Applicants must be able to provide documentation of Institutional approval for the use of Human Subjects and/or Vertebrate Animal in proposed research studies.

 Researchers proposing to perform AMS research need to evaluate their laboratories and equipment for background isotope levels that might interfere with their studies.
-The specific number and type of samples needed for QA/QC purposes will be determined in consultation with the User Facility staff.
+The specific number and type of samples needed for QA/QC purposes will be determined in consultation with the User Resource staff.

 The number of AMS measurements supported at no fee will be determined in discussion with the proposal principal investigator.
 The supported measurements should allow for the completion of most projects.
-Use of the AMS User Facility above the number of supported samples is possible for a nominal per sample measurement fee via a cost recovery measurement agreement with LLNL.
+Use of the AMS User Resource above the number of supported samples is possible for a nominal per sample measurement fee via a cost recovery measurement agreement with LLNL.